noiseprotocol/noise_spec/noise.md

 Processing the final handshake message returns two `CipherState` objects, the first for encrypting transport messages from initiator to responder, and the second for messages in the other direction.
-Transport messages are encrypted and decrypted by calling `EncryptAndIncrement()` and `DecryptAndIncrement()` with zero-length associated data.
+At that point the `HandshakeState` may be deleted.
+Transport messages are then encrypted and decrypted by calling `EncryptAndIncrement()` and `DecryptAndIncrement()` on the relevant `CipherState` with zero-length associated data.

 5.1.
 The `HandshakeState` object